Do at Home Dementia Test

 This is probably the best and most widely used do at home dementia test you or a person can take to help determine if an individual has a problem with their memory.

-The clock drawing test is also widely used by GP’s and dementia specialists to give a quick and simple early diagnosis that there is a problem that warrants further investigation into the individuals memory.
+The clock drawing test is also widely used by GP’s and dementia specialists.
+They can be used to give a quick and simple early diagnosis that there could be a problem that warrants further investigation into the individuals memory.

 The clock drawing test should be done on a blank piece of paper.
 Ideally an A4 size piece of paper that allows the person to draw freely.

 The dementia clock test results should be judged on the following points.
 You should award 1 point for each correct answer.